Search

 17.04.2026

-As part of a day dedicated to new forms of writing, Villa Medici invites you to discover the latest play by director Caroline Guiela Nguyen, followed by a cabaret performance featuring fellow Elitza Gueorguieva and Cabaret La Bouche (with Billi Bellegarde and Mascare) in a brand-new show offering a glimpse into her next book.
+As part of a day dedicated to new forms of writing, Villa Medici presents the latest play by director Caroline Guiela Nguyen, followed by a performance reading proposed by fellow Elitza Gueorguieva, she has invited the musicians Billi Bellegarde and Mascare to take part in a musical exploration of the text she is currently writing.

 Villa Medici is celebrating autobiographical writing with two brand-new performances.
-Guest artist Caroline Guiela Nguyen is unveiling a new production.
-With numerous successes, like SAIGON at Lacrimosa to FRATERNITE and Conte fantastique, the director of the Théâtre National de Strasbourg is preparing a new show.
+The guest artist Caroline Guiela Nguyen is unveiling a new production.
+With numerous successes, like SAIGON at Lacrimosa to FRATERNITE and Conte fantastique, the director of the Théâtre National de Strasbourg presents her new show: MELODRAME.

-Fellow Elitza Gueorguieva explores the themes and tools of autofiction.
-She has invited Cabaret La Bouche to join her for a performance partly inspired by her interview for French naturalisation.
-During that interview, the official at the Prefecture had given her a week to provide proof of her attendance at work.
-Instead of complying, she immersed herself in the archives of a port city, where she discovered traces of a certain R.M., whose application for naturalisation had been rejected in 1939.
-This discovery will inform a tragicomic text structured around a central question: what is a ‘useful woman’?
+Fellow Elitza Gueorguieva explores the themes and techniques of autofiction.
+She invited Mascare and Bili to join her for a musical experiment based on a text she is currently writing, partly inspired by her French citizenship interview.
+During that interview, the Prefecture official had given her a week to provide proof of her employment.
+Instead of complying, she immersed herself in the archives of a port city, where she discovered traces of a certain woman R.M., whose application for naturalisation had been rejected in 1939.
+This discovery would form the basis of a tragicomic text centred on a key question: what is a ‘useful woman’?

-The literary evening is preceded by a symposium organised by the Department of Foreign Literature at Università Roma Tre, taking place on the same day at Villa Medici.
+The literary evening is preceded by a seminar organised by the Department of Foreign Literature at Università Roma Tre, taking place on the same day at Villa Medici.

 Caroline Guiela Nguyen, a French director of the Théâtre National de Strasbourg, writer, and producer, subtly blends theatre and collective memory.
 His dramatic works draw inspiration from real life and personal stories, bringing together actors and actresses from a variety of social, geographical, cultural and spiritual backgrounds.
 SAIGON was presented in 2017 at the 71st Avignon Festival.
 FRATERNITÉ, Conte fantastique is the second instalment in the FRATERNITÉ cycle, which currently comprises two other works: the short film Les Engloutis (2021) and the play L’Enfance, la Nuit, created at the Schaubühne in 2022.